Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/home/cta.md

 *2023-04-13.* Ahmed presents his fourth year thesis work at the Biochemistry Undergraduate Thesis Day.

-*2023-03-24.* Sam is a speaker at the Society of Birth Defects Research and Prevention Meeting in Charleston, SC, USA.
+*2023-03-24.* Sam is a speaker at the Society of Birth Defects Research and Prevention Meeting that will be in Charleston, SC, USA, June 24 - 28th, 2023.
 Her talk is titled "Epigenomic Techniques and Machine Learning Approaches to Predict Pregnancy Complications."

 *2023-03-23.* Sam is co-author on a paper titled ["Characterization of methylation profiles in spontaneous preterm birth placental villous tissue"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0279991)